CaseyMichael/campspot/README.md

 ### High Level Description of approach ###
 1. Get the test-case.json data into C# objects
 	a.
-Direct mapping to a RootObject
+Direct mapping to a RootObject to match the json format.
 	b.
 Break a part the RootObject into separate classes for easier manipulation.
 2. Break a part the logic into separate rules that can be applied in order and expanded upon.
 	a.
 A campsite is not available if a previous reservation overlaps with the search query.